process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 ### Commit in the Pull Request
 There is no convention for the commit message in the Pull Request.
 The most important part is the title of the Pull Request, because:
-- Everyone must use Pull Request, no direct commit allowed on main branch
+- Everyone must use Pull Request, no direct commit allowed on the `main` branch.
-- The commits of a Pull Request are almost always squashed
+- The commits of a Pull Request are almost always squashed.
-- The title of the Pull Request is used as proposal for the maintainer merging the Pull Request
+- The title of the Pull Request is used as proposal for the maintainer merging the Pull Request.

 ### Open a Pull Request

-At this point, you should switch back to your main branch and make sure it's up-to-date with the `main` branch of the `bpmn-visualization-R` repository:
+At this point, you should switch back to your own branch and make sure it's up-to-date with the `main` branch of the `bpmn-visualization-R` repository:

 ```sh
 git remote add upstream git@github.com:process-analytics/bpmn-visualization-R.git